 One of my favorite moments of the recent International Food Blogger Conference (IFBC) was when Shauna (gluten-free girl and the chef) talked about how she used her blog to share her writing … to share a story related to food, eventually leading to a recipe.
 She said that some readers “complained” and said that they just wanted the recipe.
 She said, “to which I reply, well, just scroll down and get the recipe.”
 Most of the audience chuckled appreciatively.
 Touche, Shauna!
 While not all of us are as “wordy” as others, I think most of us can agree that it’s more than a recipe that we expect and look forward to when we read blogs.
 What does that have to do with the Adopt a Gluten-Free Blogger event and Iris of The Daily Dietribe?
+(Update: You can get a free ebook of Iris’ favorite recipes at this site now but, otherwise, the site is no longer active.
+Some of the content is available on Iris’ new site, Your Fairy Angel.)
 Well, I want those stories.
 I want those connections.
 Adopt A Gluten-Free Blogger is a wonderful way to make those connections.
 If I just wanted a recipe, I’d go to a recipe aggregator site and get a recipe.
 Such sites have their value and I’ve certainly done that from time to time when looking for something specific, but typically I’m reading blogs daily that tell me about the background of a particular dish, posts that inspire me and make me want to make a recipe.
 And, honestly, sometimes I am not even interested in the featured recipe, but I always want the story.
 I’m not saying that every blogger has to be as wordy as I am for me to read their blogs; that’s certainly not the case, but I do like getting the story.

 Iris has been graciously sharing her story with us, her faithful readers for a while.
 Hers is a compelling story, like so many of ours are.
 It’s one that has evoked all types of emotions in me.
 I’ve sympathized, cheered, reflected, admired, and much more.
 Now Iris is making a big, big change in her life.
 A positive change for herself—and a huge commitment—and one that we’ll all benefit from as she continues to blog.
 She’s relocating from the East Coast to the Northwest to attend Bastyr University to get her masters in nutrition.
 I applaud her in this endeavor.
 Getting a degree in nutrition is a pursuit that I actually considered, albeit briefly, after going gluten free and becoming a support group leader, so I will live a bit vicariously through Iris’ efforts while I am cheering her on.

-Some of my favorite posts written by Iris are ones that make me think and feel, like To All Chronic Pain Sufferers, What I Learned at Jenny Craig (Iris used to be a weight loss counselor), If I Lose Five Pounds I Will Become A …, How Do YOU Change the Way You See Yourself? and Lessons in Self-Care.
+Some of my favorite posts written by Iris are ones that make me think and feel, like To All Chronic Pain Sufferers (republished at Huffington Post), An Open Apology to All My Weight Lost Clients (republished at her new site; Iris used to be a weight loss counselor), If I Lose Five Pounds I Will Become A …, How Do YOU Change the Way You See Yourself? and Lessons in Self-Care.
 I think most of us struggle with that last one, taking care of ourselves.
 What does all that have to do with being gluten free?
 Well, on the surface, it would seem like there’s not a relationship but there are many issues tied to weight (too much, too little), health, and self-care that can related to celiac and non-celiac issues.
 There are vitamin/mineral deficiencies due to malabsorption for one thing.
 Are you craving a, b, and c, because you are deficient in x, y, and z? is your depression caused by gluten issues? it’s the number one symptom), there’s adrenal fatigue (did we burn out our adrenals by trying to do too much? pushing ourselves to stay up to make two dozen cupcakes for Susie’s class party Or did our gluten issues cause the adrenal fatigue?
 Perhaps we were co-conspirators.
 And, of course, there are many more inter-relationships, so to speak.

 We’re all on a path to health and happiness, and I appreciate those who share their stories.
 They always enlighten and help me on my own path.
 What comes through in all of Iris’ posts is that she’s a gentle and caring soul.
 Penny De Los Santos, the renowned photographer of National Geographic and Saveur fame, shared many people pictures at IFBC.
 Penny is clear that one is making pictures, not taking photos.
 She talked about how much expression can be in one’s face.
 How much of one’s life story resides there.
 I see that in Iris’ picture and in her blog.
 She’s sweet and beautiful, in looks and spirit.
 She said in her adoption post of me (yep, a double, reciprocal adoption, if you will) that she considers me a good friend; I enthusiastically send that sentiment back to her.